-On December 22, 2011, KPP entered into an asset purchase agreement with Dogwood Energy, LLC to acquire a 7% undivided ownership interest in Dogwood Energy Facility (Dogwood), a natural gas combined-cycle facility located in Pleasant Hill, Cass County, Missouri.
+On December 22, 2011, KPP entered into an asset purchase agreement with Dogwood Energy, LLC to acquire a 7% undivided ownership interest in Dogwood, a natural gas combined-cycle facility located in Pleasant Hill, Cass County, Missouri.
 The Dogwood combined-cycle unit is a modern and efficient clean generating source and is one of the lowest cost energy resources available to buy and operate.
-The capacity of the facility is 650 megawatts (MW).
+The capacity of the facility is 650 MW.
 The purchase was financed through the issuance of revenue bonds in April 2012.
 See Note 6 for additional reference.